yargs/yargs-parser/README.md

 * default: `true`
 * key: `duplicate-arguments-array`

-Should arguments be coerced into an array when duplicated:
+Should arguments be coerced into an array when duplicated?
+This option has no effect on `opts.array`.

 ```sh
 node example.js -x 1 -x 2